Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 directory
-The directory where server is located.
+The directory where the server is located.
 This is the directory that contains server.jar.
 Directories from root/C/whatever are recommended, but not required (relative to the cwd of the program).